johanberntsson/PunyInform/documentation/technical/techreport.md

 All texts and messages are located in messages.h, to make it easy to customise them.
 Customisation is described in the main PunyInform manual.

 Puny internally accesses these messages through the `PrintMsg` function, which takes the identifier and optional arguments.
-For example, `PrintMsg(MSG_PARSER_NOT_MULTIPLE_VERB);` will print something like "You can't use multiple objects with thas verb.".
+For example, `PrintMsg(MSG_PARSER_NOT_MULTIPLE_VERB);` will print something like "You can't use multiple objects with that verb.".

 # Scope